Diamondbacks acquire infielder Eduardo Escobar from Twins

 The 22-year-old Trinidad hit .311 with eight homers and 56 RBIs in 91 games this season for Kane County.
 He played at UNLV.

-Arizona also recalled Ildemaro Vargas from Triple-A Reno and placed infielder Jake Lamb on the 10-day disabled list because of a left shoulder contusion.
-The Diamondbacks designated infielder Jack Reinheimer for assignment.
+Arizona also recalled Ildemaro Vargas from Triple-A Reno, and designated infielder Jack Reinheimer for assignment.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.